glowmonster-goated/FaceFace-Bot/README.md

    export GUILD_ID="123456789012345678"
    # Optional: role to ping for new scrims
    export SCRIM_ROLE_ID="987654321098765432"
+   # Optional: text channel where scrim announcements and threads should be created
+   export SCRIM_CHANNEL_ID="123456789012345678"
+   # Optional: text channel where match results will be posted
+   export RESULTS_CHANNEL_ID="234567890123456789"
    # Optional: timezone for parsing DD HH:MM inputs (defaults to UTC)
    export TIMEZONE="UTC"
    ```